-At first it may seem daunting to try and choose between the various brands of self contained dental units available.
+When reviewing portable dental delivery systems, it may seem daunting to try and choose between all the various brands of self contained dental units available.
 Prices can vary widely with some seemingly too good to be true to even higher priced units not always being clear on what and how well they work.
-The purpose of this article is to simplify the purchase decision and explain some of the mechanical features and what to look for when comparing different models of portable dental units for your office or portable dentistry.
+The purpose of this article is to simplify the purchase decision and explain some of the mechanical features and what to look for when comparing and reviewing different models of portable dental units for your office or portable dentistry.

 Look for these specific features when evaluating a portable dental delivery system: